 The Archives of Falconry contains the most comprehensive English-language falconry library in the world.
-The Archives includes falconry books, articles and essays, manuscripts, equipment, memorabilia, art, field notes, and a substantial media collection on the ancient sport of falconry.
+It includes falconry books, articles and essays, manuscripts, equipment, memorabilia, art, field notes, and a substantial media collection on the ancient sport of falconry.
 Modern falconers were instrumental in organizing the successful recovery effort of the once-endangered Peregrine Falcon.

-The collection and preservation of falconry-related materials is the priority of The Archives and nearly 100 accessions from individuals and clubs were added this past year.
+The collection and preservation of falconry-related materials is the priority of The Archives, and accessions from individuals and clubs are added every year.
 Each contribution is attributed to the donor and may contain multiple items.
-Accessions over the years have an appraised value of $2,250,000.

-Each year an auction of duplicate books is held to raise funds for the operations of the Archives.
+Periodically, an auction of duplicate books is held to raise funds for the operations of the Archives.
 Falconers often contribute items for sale, such as books and art, specifically for this purpose in addition to their financial support.
-This sale contributes approximately $7,000 for the annual operation and has raised $150,000.

 The Wall of Remembrance was dedicated in March 2007 as a way for falconers to remember their falconer friends in a place that honors the passion that they once shared for falconry.
 A time to remember them is held during the annual Rendezvous each March.
 Their friends are allowed time to recall memories of days gone by and friendships shared.

-On March 3, 2012, the Archives celebrated its Annual Spring Rendezvous with more than 165 people attending and featuring a special art exhibition by falconer/artist Robert Katona, representing a lifetime of his art.
-The newly constructed Legacy Circle was dedicated in memory of Chad Hunter Cyrus and the basalt columns unveiled by Sunnie Shea and project donors, Pete and Lucy Widener.
-The Legacy Circle recognizes living donors and their families who contribute, or plan to contribute, significant material support to The Archives of Falconry.
+The Legacy Circle was dedicated in memory of Chad Hunter Cyrus to recognizes living donors and their families who contribute, or plan to contribute, significant material support to The Archives of Falconry.